-Impressions of the Explosively Active Yasur on stunning Tanna
+Impressions of the continuously Active Mount Yasur on stunning Tanna

-Have you ever dreamed of standing on the summit of a volcano?
+Have you ever dreamed of standing on the summit of a fire-spitting volcano?
 Not many have until asked this question.
-Standing at the edge of a lava lake, eye to eye with a continuously roaring volcano, just meters from a dangerously erupting volcano with boulders flying everywhere.
+Standing at the edge of a lava lake, eye to eye with a permanently roaring volcano, just meters from a dangerously erupting volcano with boulders flying everywhere.

-We went up Yasur at sunset and again at sunrise the next day.
+We went up the volcano at sunset and again at sunrise the next day.
 This gave us two different experiences of the fantastic landscape.
-At night the volcano seems dipped in blood red that is intensified by starry heaven.
-As the sun rises, the air is filled with a magical mixture of morning light and shimmering ash.
+The volcano seems dipped in blood red at night, and starry heaven intensifies this scenery.
+As the sun rises, a magical mixture of morning light and shimmering ash fills the air.

 Then there is a somewhat uncomfortable side of this volcano adventure.
 Standing on the volcano’s edge and experiencing its mighty power, every eruption is followed by an ash cloud that you can be sure will hit you.
 Initially, this is not comfortable.
 It gets bloody cold.
 A mix of sulfur ash hinders your breathing while you have to close your eyes to avoid all that ash.
 But we survived it 😉

 Mount Yasur - The Active Volcano on Tanna

 Life On Tanna

 Besides the incredible volcano Mount Yasur, Tanna is home to beautiful remote beaches and traditional tribes.

 There is a tiny little village called Port Resolution in southern Tanna, named after James Cook’s sailing ship „Resolution” when he docked there 1774.
 At Port Resolution’s southern end, there is a dreamy white sandy beach where you are entirely on your own to enjoy swimming, snorkeling, or simply chill in the sun.